 The Wheeler Centre is Melbourne’s home for smart, passionate and entertaining public talks on every topic.

-Across 200+ events each year, you’ll find some of our finest local and international speakers sharing their expertise, their imaginations and their ideas.
+Across 200+ events each year, and a unique collection of videos, podcasts and original writing, you’ll find some of our finest local and international writers and thinkers sharing their expertise, their imaginations and their ideas.

 Like many great stories, our story began with a blank sheet of paper and an ambitious idea.
 An idea that was born from the observation that while every great city has its grand cultural institutions – art galleries, theatres, museums and concert halls – there was a place for a unique institution that would provide a hub for the discussion, debate and practice of writing and ideas.
 Such a cultural centre would enhance and consolidate our city’s reputation as a world leader in this arena.

 From inception, the idea grew with the passion, belief and support of the Victorian State Government, gaining unstoppable momentum.
 In 2008, Melbourne was designated a UNESCO City of Literature, and this heralded the establishment of the Centre of Books, Writing and Ideas – a vibrant new hub for a diverse range of literary and ideas based organisations and activities.
 The aim: to provide a home and important focal point for the conversations that matter to Victoria and indeed Australia.
 As the Centre itself took its physical shape within a newly renovated and dedicated wing of the State Library of Victoria, our position was secured ahead of the official opening with the commitment of our patrons, Maureen and Tony Wheeler of Lonely Planet.
 From that day, the Centre of Books, Writing and Ideas became the Wheeler Centre.